 Together, these two elements provide a well-rounded exercise routine that can lead to weight loss and better health over time.
 To increase your motivation, pick exercises you enjoy, for example, jogging with a friend and taking a yoga class.

-Being physically active helps you burn calories so you can achieve a healthy weight and also keeps your body fit and strong.
+Being physically active helps you burn calories to achieve a healthy weight and keeps your body fit and strong.
 Regular exercise keeps your entire body working the way it should so you feel healthy.